Tai chi classes improving mobility in Skegness

 The club, which currently supports 30 members in total, was recently awarded a grant for over £1,600 in order to help keep the classes running and provide much-needed equipment, including Bo-staffs that are great for those with arthritis as they help with agility and movement.
 The funding is great news for the club’s founder and members alike as it has helped them continue their great work as well as introducing new exercises that can greatly aid mobility among members.

-While tai chi alone cannot offer full independence in daily life, when enjoyed alongside the use of mobility aids and home safety precautions such as walk in shower trays, older people can enjoy an independent and active lifestyle where they can continue to improve their sense of balance in a safe environment.
+While tai chi alone cannot offer full independence in daily life, when enjoyed alongside the use of mobility aids and home safety precautions such as walk in baths and shower trays, older people can enjoy an independent and active lifestyle where they can continue to improve their sense of balance in a safe environment.

 Image Credit: Luigi Sorcia (flickr.com)